Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 And then there's the case of the stolen files in Trump's bathroom, Cropper's delight.

-Four months after Trump left office, the National Archives began asking him to return the documents he illegally took with him, and after being ignored for nine months, they passed the case off to Garland, who should have sent the FBI to Mar-a-Lago the next day, but didn't for another six months.
+And after being ignored for nine months, they passed the case off to Garland, who should have sent the FBI to Mar-a-Lago the next day, but didn't for another six months.

-But again, by bending over backwards to be fair to the Republican, the Democrat got fucked.
+Joe Biden also had documents at his private residence.
+But again, By bending over backwards to be fair to the Republican, the Democrat got fucked.

-Garland chose a, again with this, Trump appointed Republican as special counsel for Joe Biden, as he did later for Hunter Biden.
+Garland chose a, again with this, Trump-appointed Republican as special counsel for Joe Biden, as he did later for Hunter Biden.

 And the upshot in the files cases was to make it look like Biden and Trump were equally guilty, which was not true.
+Biden returned the documents immediately and cooperated fully.

 So why the need to appoint a special counsel at all?